How To Map a Network Drive on Mac

 - Select the new icon to access the contents of the network drive.

 As you enter the login details of the network drive you should see a new drive icon appear on your desktop.
-This will be the share.
-Now you can double click or right click to access the contents of that drive as you would any other.
+This will be the shared network drive.
+You can double-click or right-click to access the contents of that drive as you would any other.